happydasch/btconfig/README.md

 * Prototype Strategies for Forex Trading with functionality to work with pips, market hours, logging etc.
 * Tearsheet support using QuantStats
-* Additional Analysers for Backtesting
+* Additional Analyzers for Backtesting
 * Optimization using the built-in bruteforce method or using genetic algorithms

 ## Contribute